 |TC||Triple Captain||One of the 3 chips you start with in a season.|

-This allows your captain to score 3x the score for the Gameweek you use it, as opposed to the double which is usually applied to captains.
+This allows your captain to score 3x the points for the gameweek you use it, as opposed to the double which is usually applied to captains.

-The above or technical terms associated with the game.
+The above are technical terms associated with the game.
 Here are some more commonly used expressions, typically used within the online FPL community: